Abstract:

 Method The study focused on the long-term low-input rice-fish co-culture system in Chenxi County, a representative county of traditional rice-fish co-culture in Hunan.
 The changes in soil nutrient content, physical-chemical property, nutrient storage, organic carbon component, stoichiometric ratio and carbon pool indexes within the rice-fish co-culture systems, which have been in operation for 15 years (RF15) and 50 years (RF50), were analyzed, and the key influencing factors were explored.

-Result Compared to rice monoculture (RM), RF15 showed significant reductions in soil organic carbon/total nitrogen/total phosphorus/nitrate nitrogen/ammonium nitrogen/available phosphorus contents, organic carbon storage/nitrogen storage/phosphorus storage, readily oxidized organic carbon content and its proportion in organic carbon; The C∶N, pH, particulate organic carbon content and its proportion, mineral-associated organic carbon content proportion, carbon pool activity, and carbon pool activity index increased significantly by 47.98%, 13.15%, 35.47%, 72.24%, 31.68%, 58.07%, and 58.07%, respectively.
-FR50 experienced significant increases in total nitrogen content, C∶P, N∶P, and nitrate nitrogen content by 13.13%, 33.08%, 14.31%, and 51.52%, respectively, while total phosphorus content, volume weight, organic carbon storage, phosphorus storage, readily oxidized organic carbon content, mineral-associated organic carbon content and its proportion decreased significantly.
+Result Compared with rice monoculture (RM), RF15 showed significant reductions in soil organic carbon/total nitrogen/total phosphorus/nitrate nitrogen/ammonium nitrogen/available phosphorus contents, organic carbon storage/nitrogen storage/phosphorus storage, readily oxidized organic carbon content and its proportion in organic carbon; The C∶N, pH, particulate organic carbon content and its proportion, mineral-associated organic carbon content proportion, carbon pool activity, and carbon pool activity index increased significantly by 47.98%, 13.15%, 35.47%, 72.24%, 31.68%, 58.07%, and 58.07% respectively.
+RF50 showed significant increases in total nitrogen content, C∶P, N∶P, and nitrate nitrogen content by 13.13%, 33.08%, 14.31%, and 51.52% respectively, while total phosphorus content, volume weight, organic carbon storage, phosphorus storage, readily oxidized organic carbon content, mineral-associated organic carbon content and its proportion decreased significantly.
 The carbon pool management indexes in RF15 and RF50 remained stable overall, and were both greater than 100.
 Under the long-term rice-fish model, the environmental factors significantly related to the stability index of soil organic carbon pool were total nitrogen content, C∶N, and organic carbon storage.

 Conclusion Although the low-input rice-fish co-culture system may lead to nutrient loss, the extended self-maintenance of the system enables it to recover nutrient storage autonomously.
 Long-term rice-fish co-culture can improve soil quality, and improve the ecological environment of rice field.
 The findings provide a theoretical basis for optimizing the rice-fish co-culture system, which could help enhance its ecological functions and sustainability.